 Bio

 Kyle was co-founder and board president for the philanthropic organization Places Places Project, which raised and distributed rent relief to help NYC theater workers during the pandemic.
-Kyle was one of the original founders of NYC performance space The Tank, which is still going strong twenty years later.
-He has guest-lectured at Juilliard, Yale, USC Film School, Pratt, and the Actors Studio.
+He was one of the founders of NYC performance space The Tank, still going strong twenty years later.
 He's been a Dramatists Guild Fellow and a member of Ars Nova PlayGroup.
 A graduate of Yale University, he majored in religious studies.
-Kyle is represented by Literate Inc and UTA.
 He's sorry this bio is so long, and if you've made it all the way to the end - he thanks you.

 Photo by Jennifer Walkowiak.